ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

     subtitle: >-
       Ever wonder what the IEEE execs discuss every other week?
 Do you find yourself reflecting on the branch's decisions and why they were made?
-      Check out the Internal Meeting Minutes to catch a glimpse of the discussions that drive what we do.
+      Check out the Internal meeting Minutes to catch a glimpse of the discussions that drive what we do.
     items:
       - type: FeaturedItem